 Learn other fascinating facts regarding the human body and brain.

 Questions We Would All Like Answered:

 How is memory stored and then recalled at a later date, even decades later?

 What causes the dreams we have and what is the purpose of dreams?

-A. While dreaming the brain tends to make up the time needed for repairs, thus creating virtual experiences.
+Answer - While dreaming the brain tends to make up the time needed for repairs, thus creating virtual experiences.
 While dreaming brain also refreshes stored memories, deciding which ones to keep and which not.